Supabase

 Create and Open Save Settings

-Create → Crystal Save → Settings → Create Save Settings File
+Create → Crystal Save → Settings → Create Save Settings File.

 Enable Cloud Save and set: